seatable/seatable-admin-docs/manual/authentication/auth_overview.md

 * LDAP Auth, OAuth, and SAML: when the user logs in for the first time
 * LDAP Sync: when the sync job runs for the first time after the corresponding modification in the LDAP directory

-!!!
-One username - multiple names
+!!! note "One username - multiple names"

     For historical reasons, the SQL database tables use non-uniform names for `username`.
 In some tables, `username` is simply `user`.
 In some others, it goes by the name of `email` or `virtual_id`.
 Despite the inconsistent naming, it is always the same object.
 In the SeaTable Manual, only `username` is used unless reference is made to a specific table column.

 ## Database Structure